rangle/redux-beacon/README.md

-With the above event definitions map, Redux-Beacon will create a `pageView` event whenever an action with type `LOCATION_CHANGE` is fired, then it will push the generated event to a given target (e.g. Google Analytics).
+With the above event definitions map, Redux-Beacon will create a `pageView` event whenever an action with type `LOCATION_CHANGE` is fired, then it will push the generated event to a target (e.g. Google Analytics).

 ## Quick Start
  - [For Redux users](https://rangle.github.io/redux-beacon/docs/quick-start/redux-users.html)